 This is how to protect trade marks in the European Union

-Pursuant to the Madrid Agreement and the Protocol Relating to the Madrid Agreement, it is possible to enter a trade mark into an international register.
+Pursuant to the Protocol Relating to the Madrid Agreement, it is possible to enter a German trade mark applied for or registered into the international register and to designate the countries to which the trade mark is to be extended.
 The application for international registration must be filed via the DPMA with the World Intellectual Property Organization (WIPO).
 If you do not yet possess a German basic mark, you can go here to online filing with the DPMA.

 Links to the homepages of EUIPO and WIPO